clockworkengineer/DifferenceEngine/readme.md

 # To Do #

 1. Add more task options such a using curl.
-3. Look into using std::async instead of raw threads with task class.
+2. Look into using std::async instead of raw threads with task class.
+3. Methods to add remove single watch points.